8 Cruise Line Secrets Staring Us In The Face

 Many ships have all these hidden jokes, memorabilia, and names of significance.
 And it’s worth asking about, especially if you go on one of the ship orientation tours on embarkation day.

-While these take some investigation and are less obvious, there is one thing staring us all in the face that we assume we know what it is there for, but that’s not the case.
+While these take some investigation and are less obvious, there is one thing we assume we know what it is there for, but that’s not the case.

 Funnel Your Gaze